 Commenting on the award, Managing Director Peter Badham said: “We are very pleased to have achieved the award.
 Sadly mum (Jean Badham) passed away in January 2016.
 She was a pioneer with the Investors in People award and took the time to remember the needs of the staff.
 She was passionate about staff training and development as this helps us provide the best care for all our patients.”

-Since 2012 Cherie Andrews, Head of Human Resources has led the development of Investors in People at Badham PharmacysShe saidcommented “ I strongly believe that our staff are the key to our success.
-IIP is an excellent development and benchmarking tool to enable us to continue the development of the individual, the team and the company.
+Since 2012 Cherie Andrews, Head of Human Resources has led the development of Investors in People at Badham Pharmacy.
+She commented “ I strongly believe that our staff are the key to our success.
+IiP is an excellent development and benchmarking tool to enable us to continue the development of the individual, the team and the company.
 It was very important to me that we were able to achieve this in

 Mrs Badham’s memory in this the 75th anniversary year of the opening of the company.”